Xtendify/Simple-Calendar/readme.txt

 = 3.0.5 - TODO =

+* Fix: Fixed a script loading issue when using the CPT view.
 * Feature: Check for required PHP extensions upon plugin activation (curl and mbstring so far).

 = 3.0.4 - November 18, 2015 =